samrevanoor/jeopardy/README.md

 - Getting the 30-second timer to work for each card and reset at the correct time
 - Making sure the timer, once it reached 0, would send the player back to the game board page
+- Similar to the previous point, making sure all of my many `setTimeout` functions worked as intended
 - Getting rid of the column gaps in the game board when I make the screen size smaller
 - Altering the fps (frames per second) of some gifs so they were in time with the music (as much as I could)
-- Ensuring my code remains consistent throughout
+- Ensuring my code remains consistent throughout (i.e.: ensuring I used jQuery throughout instead of a mix of jQuery and JS)
 - Trying to think of every possible correct (or semi-correct) answer in my array of answers for each question
 <br>